moralescastillo/mysite/_posts/2024-01-17-dbt-vscode-extension.md

 Photo by <a href="https://unsplash.com/@zonduurzaam?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Zonduurzaam Deventer</a> on <a href="https://unsplash.com/photos/a-close-up-of-a-red-light-on-a-white-device-BFNi3TWB2fw?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
 --->

-Subscribers of dbt-cloud enjoy some great features when developing data warehouses (DWH).
+Subscribers of [dbt-cloud](https://www.getdbt.com/product/dbt-cloud) enjoy some great features when developing data warehouses (DWH).

-For the rest of us who work on dbt in VS code, there are extensions which make development a smooth task.
+For the rest of us who develop with dbt in VS code, there are extensions which make development a much smoother task.

-The following some of the most useful extensions and their features.
+The following are example of some of the most helpful extensions and their features.

 ### [CSV Rainbow](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv)

 Whenever we are working with seeds, this externsion comes in handy.
-With it, we are able to quickly open and modify the csv files which the seeds are based on.
+After installation, the user is able to quickly open and modify the CSV files located in `/seeds`.

 ![2024-01-17-dbt-vscode-extension-img01](/images/2024-01-17-dbt-vscode-extension-img01.jpg){:loading="lazy"}